curedao/docs/README.md

 #### Raw Data and File Storage

 To preserve originality, in the case of data processing errors or protocol changes, the ingested raw files like CSV files, PDF files, and the raw API responses, are stored separately in a binary data and file storage system.
-Data is encrypted and stored in its raw format, in flat files, on a secure cloud provider, defined in the framework instance platform settings.
+Data is encrypted and stored in its raw format, in flat files, on a secure cloud provider, defined in the framework instance core settings.

 #### Data Mapping